 If you want to have your photo taken with the mounted sentries then you need to get there between 10 AM and 4 PM, because if you arrive outside of these times then all you’ll get is a couple of foot soldiers instead.
-This is what I had this morning.
-The first one can be found on the righthand side of the courtyard, and he just marches back and forth in his gold plate armour and two-foot sword in his hand.
-Usually he is surrounded by about a million billion tourists, who take their turn walking up to him and having their picture taken.
-This goes on all day, every day.
-Just a million tourists and him, snap snap snapping away on their cameras… continued.”
+That’s who I had this morning.
+The first Foot Guard can be found on the righthand side of the courtyard, and he just marches back and forth in his gold plate armour and clutching his two-foot sword.
+I got there nice and early today so it was literally just me and him.

 He’s usually surrounded by about a million billion tourists, who take turns walking up and having their picture taken.
 This goes on all day, every day.
 Just a million tourists and him, snap snap snapping away on their cameras.
 But it was just him and me today so I asked him if it was alright to take a pic.
 They’re not allowed to say anything or interact with anyone, so he just gave an almost imperceptible nod, I snapped, thanked him, and left him alone.

 The second sentry can be found underneath the arches.
 He marches back and forth between each end of the tunnel, but spends most of his time hidden in the middle, in the dark.
 But why are they there, you might wonder?
 Are they just for the tourists?
 Well actually they are not.
 The Household Cavalry still has a barracks in the building, so they are proper soldiers, guarding their property.

 If you get there after 10 AM then you will see the mounted sentries instead.
 If you leave it too late then they’ll have swapped back to the Foot Guards during the Dismounting Ceremony.